-In-class activities will consist of standard lectures combined with a lot of class discussions on topics related to the American presidency.
+In-class activities (via Zoom until further notice) will consist of standard lectures combined with a class discussions on topics related to American government.
 Students will be expected to keep up with the reading assignments, especially the assigned current articles from the Internet and other articles sent to them via email so they can participate meaningfully in class discussions.
 Participation/class attendance will constitute 10% of a student's final grade in this course.
+With 40 students in this class, I realize that class discussions involving all students will be impossible, but I will be asking students at random to comment once in a while.
+Students are always encouraged to ask questions.
+If I do not notice you on Zoom, please feel free to interrupt by speaking out to get my attention.